 A horizontal merger is a type of merger that happens between companies operating in the similar line of business or the same industry.
-In other words, a horizontal merger happens when companies which offer same or similar products or services come together under single ownership.
+In other words, it happens when companies that offer the same or similar products or services come together under single ownership.
 Most companies going for such type of merger are competitors operating in the same industry.

 Why do Companies go for Horizontal Merger?

 #1 – Economies of scale